 Convert the files using a third-party converter.
-As the conversion will take place on PC, you can be sure: the error will no longer occur.
-Here too, you can opt for CopyTrans HEIC which allows you to not only view HEIF files but also to convert them to JPEG.
-Check out user guide on CopyTrans HEIC for more information.
+As the conversion will take place on a PC, you can be sure that the error will no longer occur.
+Here too, you can opt for CopyTrans HEIC, which allows you to not only view HEIF files, but also to convert them to JPEG.
+Check out the user guide on CopyTrans HEIC for more information.

 Solution 3.
 Transfer photos from iPhone to PC via CopyTrans Photo

 By far, the easiest and fastest way is to use our CopyTrans Photo application which has been designed for transferring photos from iPhone to PC.